 Configure Rest API

-Enabling REST API access will allow you to use multi-factor authentication as configured in your Microsoft 365 account.
-Once enabled, the user will be diverted to the Microsoft 365 login portal for authentication to use M365 Manager Plus.
-REST API is also essential to generate reports on your Microsoft 365 setup.
+Enabling REST API access will allow you to use multi-factor authentication as configured in your Office 365 account.
+Once enabled, the user will be diverted to Office 365 login portal for authentication to use O365 Manager Plus.
+REST API is also essential to generate reports on your Office 365 setup.

 Steps to configure REST API

-- Login to M365 Manager Plus' admin portal.
+- Login to O365 Manager Plus' admin portal.

 - Choose the Tenant Settings option found at the top right corner.

-- Select the Enable Now option found under the Rest API Access column, corresponding to the Microsoft 365 tenant for which REST API access must be enabled.
+- Select the Enable Now option found under the Rest API Access column corresponding to the Office 365 tenant for which REST API access must be enabled.

-- You will be diverted to the Microsoft 365 login portal.
-Enter the credentials of the global admin account you had configured in M365 Manager Plus.
+- You will be diverted to the Office 365 login portal.
+Enter the credentials of the global admin account you had configured in O365 Manager Plus.

 - Click Sign-in.

-- An application for M365 Manager Plus will be created automatically.
-And, you will now see a page that displays the list of permission that the application needs.
+- An application for O365 Manager Plus will be created automatically.
+And you will now see a page that displays the list of permission that application need.

 - Go through the list and click Accept.

-- You will now be redirected to M365 Manager Plus console and REST API Access will be Enabled for the account you configured.
+- You will now be redirected to O365 Manager Plus console, where you can see the REST API Access is Enabled for the account you configured.

-If the automatic configuration was not successful due to permission issues, REST API Access must be configured manually.
-The error message will show you a pop-up where you should fill the appropriate values to complete the configuration.
+If the automatic configuration was not successful due to permission issues, Rest API Access must be configured manually.
+The error message will show you a pop-up where you should fill appropriate values to complete the configuration.

-- Sign in to Azure AD portal using the credentials of the Global Administrator account for which you need to enable REST API.
+- Sign in to Azure AD portal using the credentials of the account for which you need to enable REST API.

 - Select Azure Active Directory from the left pane.